apache/james-project/src/site/markdown/server/manage-webadmin.md

 curl -XPUT http://ip:port/domains/destination.domain.tld/aliases/source.domain.tld
 ```

-When sending an email to an email address having source.domain.tld as a domain part (exemple: benwa@source.domain.tld), then
+When sending an email to an email address having `source.domain.tld` as a domain part (example: `user@source.domain.tld`), then
-the domain part will be rewritten into destination.domain.tld (so into benwa@destination.domain.tld).
+the domain part will be rewritten into `destination.domain.tld` (so into `user@destination.domain.tld`).

 Response codes:

  - 204: The redirection now exists
- - 400: source.domain.tld or destination.domain.tld have an invalid syntax
+ - 400: `source.domain.tld` or `destination.domain.tld` have an invalid syntax
- - 400: source domain and destination domain are the same
+ - 400: source, domain and destination domain are the same
- - 404: source.domain.tld are not part of handled domains.
+ - 404: `source.domain.tld` are not part of handled domains.

 ### Delete an alias for a domain